 When a plastic ring shuts your beak

-What does a stork do when his love for junk food gets the better of him and he ends up getting his beak shut by a plastic ring?
-Picture his paradox: he finds himself on a mound of opalescent packets containing the very stuff he desires—colorful food trashed generously by his human friends.
-Unfortunately, the trap is so effective that he can't eat anything.
-But that doesn't mean he can't smell.
-And the redolence of this place only fuels the irony as it keeps tightening the lifeless plastic around his beak.
+What does a stork do when his love for junk food ensnares his beak in a plastic ring?
+What does he do when he finds himself on a mound of opalescent packets containing the very stuff he craves for—colorful junk food trashed generously by his human friends?
+The trap is so effective that he can't eat anything.
+However, that doesn't mean he can't smell.
+And the redolence only fuels the irony as it keeps tightening the lifeless plastic.
 Unlike the typical noose, it won't kill him quickly.
-His death may be nigh, but it will be slow.
+His death may be nigh, but the process will be slow.
 Glacially slow.

 Does he introspect, tracing back the chain of events that got his beak caged in the ring?
 Or does he start praying—negotiating a trade—resolving to quit junk food forever in exchange for a chance to escape the annular trap?
 Nah!
 He is addicted to this junk.